kristianernst/kristianernst.github.io/_posts/2023-08-20-multivariate_calculus.markdown

 **Intuition:**

-If the gradient is a vector that tells us the direction of the steepest ascent, and we want to know how much of this change is in the direction of a vector $\boldsymbol{w}$.
+If the gradient is a vector that tells us the direction of the steepest ascent, and we want to know how much of this change is in the direction of a vector $$\boldsymbol{w}$$.

 Therefore, if we first compute the gradient of $f$, we can then se how much each vector component influence the function by minor changes.